cocupu/bindery-ui/README.md

     If you see this error: Fatal error: The path to the driver executable must be set by the webdriver.chrome.driver system property, you may need to download the chromedriver (https://code.google.com/p/selenium/wiki/ChromeDriver) and place it in /usr/local/bin (mac).

+## Notes

+### Routing

+Currently the code uses ui-router to handle state between pages and mappings between url and state.
+It seemed like a good idea at the time, but I plan to tear it out.
+See [issue #3](https://github.com/cocupu/bindery-ui/issues/3).